makerdao/lockstake/lockstake-overview.md

 Under normal circumstances the Stability Fee of the SLE vaults is equal to the Base Rate.
 However, when the max debt ceiling is exceeded there needs to be a mechanism for incentivizing wind down.

-To achieve this, the STABILITY-RATE-SETTER will increase the stability fee when such a situation takes place, and will allow returning to the base rate once the max debt ceiling has again been reach.
+To achieve this, the STABILITY-RATE-SETTER will increase the stability fee when such a situation takes place, and will allow returning to the Base Rate once the max debt ceiling has again been reached.

 Implementation - **TODO**